tiagolascasas/FEUP-SINF/docs/API_routes.md

 # Primavera API for the Online BookShop Web App

-The API between Primavera and our Web app will be a REST API whose content will be JSON strings.
+The API between Primavera and our Web app will be a REST API whose return values will be either HTTP codes or JSON strings.

 <!--template
 <table>